geniza/paleographicalglossary/pages/about.md

 ## How to Use the Numismatic Timeline in Estimating a Fragment's Dating

 The shelfmark below demonstrates how certain numismatic references can assist us in tracing a chronological "bottom line" for a given fragment.
 Although this debt acknowledgement ENA NS 19.17 is brief and undated, the designation of the dirhams as *Kāmilīyye* (כאמליה) in line four makes it possible to estimate the year of recording as **no earlier than 1225 CE (622 AH)**.
 At this point in time, Sultan al-Kāmil Nāṣr ad-Dīn Muḥammad (r.
 1218-1238 CE) implemented new mintage standards for dirhams in an effort to curtail the circulation of lower-quality silver currency in the Ayyubid realm.
 Accordingly, the Paleographical Glossary designates this coinage type with the tag [regnal variant](https://geniza.github.io/paleographicalglossary/browse.html#regnal%20variant).
 There are two other methods in which numismatic references can help us determine the earliest year in which a fragment could have been recorded.
-The first method revolves around the instances in which state entities founded brand new coinage types: a phenomenon that became more common with the onset of Ottoman imperial rule in Egypt.
+The first method relies on the instances in which state entities founded brand new coinage types: a phenomenon that became more common with the onset of Ottoman imperial rule in Egypt.
 The third method is the most rare and is attested in a handful of documents that reference the standards implemented by heads of the local mint in Cairo
 (see: [mint standard](https://geniza.github.io/paleographicalglossary/browse.html#mint%20standard)).
 Taken together, these three chronological lines of analysis have yielded the metadata behind the CCG Numismatic Timeline.

 {% include feature/image.html objectid="https://iiif-cloud.princeton.edu/iiif/2/1e%2F54%2Fbe%2F1e54be1b76b64b36a8974f41fa4f6985%2Fintermediate_file/full/1501,/0/default.jpg" %}